India Pacific Islands Cooperation

 + Who established the FIPIC? >

-The Forum for India-Pacific Islands Cooperation (FIPIC) was established by India.
-It was officially launched during the first India-Pacific Islands Summit held in 2014.
-The summit aimed to bolster India’s diplomatic and economic ties with Pacific Island nations, emphasizing collaboration in various sectors such as trade, technology, and sustainable development.
+The Forum for India-Pacific Islands Cooperation (FIPIC) was established during the first India-Pacific Islands cooperation summit held in Fiji in 2014.
+This platform was initiated to enhance India's engagement with Pacific Island nations, fostering dialogue and collaboration on various issues, including climate change, trade, and sustainable development.

 + What is the history of India-Pacific Islands cooperation? >